mikoskinen/Blazor.AdaptiveCards/doc/gettingstarted.md

 ## Card Collections

 Adaptive Cards for Blazor has a feature called Card Collections.
-Card Collections allow the developer to easily display a list of cards based on two things: **A model** and **a template**.
-Model can be any .NET object, like a Customer, Invoice or WeatherInf.
+Card Collections allow the developer to easily display a list of cards based on two things: **A list of models** and **a template**.
+Model can be any .NET object, like a Customer, Invoice or WeatherInfo.
 Template is a JSON schema.
 Card Collection takes a list of models, for example List<WeatherInfo> and the template and then binds each model against the schema.
 The end result is then rendered on the screen.
 Sounds harder than it is.

 *Note*: The templating support in Adaptive Cards for Blazor is a custom-built solution, based on the [Scriban](https://github.com/lunet-io/scriban) templating language.
 Adaptive Cards should at some point receive a native templating support.